yhabib/implementations-java/data-structures-algorithms-in-java/notes/chapter1/readme.md

 ##### The *static*
 It ca be declared for any variable or method of a class.
-When that happens, its value is associated with the class as a whole, rather than wich each individual instance of that class!!
+When that happens, its value is associated with the class as a whole, rather than with each individual instance of that class!!
 * An instance variable can be defined as *static* when we want to store *global* information about its class.
 * When a method of a class is defined as *static*, it means that this method is associated with the class itself, and not with a particular instance of the class, thereby we cannot use *dot* notation with it, instead